modularml/mojo/stdlib/docs/style-guide.md

 # Coding Standards & Style Guide

 This document describes conventions that Mojo Standard Library code should adhere to.
-Its coverages ranges from non-semantic conventions like code formatting, to semantics like value lifecycle behavior that Standard Library types should generally conform to.
+Its coverages range from non-semantic conventions like code formatting, to semantics like value lifecycle behavior that Standard Library types should generally conform to.